oneapi-src/unified-memory-framework/scripts/docs_config/introduction.rst

 Memory Pools
 ============

-A memory pool consists of a pool allocator and a memory provider instancies along with their properties and allocation policies.
+A memory pool consists of a pool allocator and a memory provider instances along with their properties and allocation policies.
 Memory pools are used by the :ref:`allocation API <allocation API>` as a first argument.
 There is also a possibility to retrieve a memory pool from an existing memory pointer that points to a memory